This post may contain affiliate links. Please read my disclosure.

 - Flour tortillas

 - Season pork with salt and pepper.
-Use the saute setting (normal) on the Instant Pot and heat 1 tbsp. cooking oil.
-Add the pork and brown on all sides.
+Turn the Instant Pot to saute and add the cooking oil to the Instant Pot.

 - Add the remaining ingredients to the Instant Pot and cook on high pressure for 60 minutes.
 Let pressure release naturally for 10 minutes, then use the quick release to release the rest.